samuelusc/CSCI596-Project/README.md

 The MovieLens Dataset is a collection of movie ratings provided by the GroupLens Research Project at the University of Minnesota.
 It's primarily used for research in collaborative filtering, machine learning, and data mining.<br>

 ## Modules and Contributors
+### Note: Considering this is a comprehensive project including frontend, backend and recommendation module, we created four different branches, each of which contains the related code.
+Thus, there is no code in main branch and please click on the links below to go to the corresponding branch and review the codes.
 We divided the project into four modules:
 - [Frontend](https://github.com/samuelusc/CSCI596-Project/tree/frontend-module)
 - [Backend](https://github.com/samuelusc/CSCI596-Project/tree/backend-module)
 - [Dataset and web API](https://github.com/samuelusc/CSCI596-Project/tree/database-module)
 - [Recommendation System](https://github.com/samuelusc/CSCI596-Project/tree/graphDB-1.0/recommending%20system)

 Team members: Samuel Wang, Shengyi Liu, Rachel Huang, Zoey Zhang, Zitong Li, Guodong Sun